Stylback/home-server/README.md

 I assigned the 250GB drive as boot drive, consuming about half of its available storage.
 The rest was partitioned and mounted to `/home` for any application or service that needs to store information there.
 As the 2TB drive is going to be used as the primary storage unit it was partioned and mounted at `/srv`.

-After creating a user and logging in for the first time, update your system with:
+After creating a user and logging in for the first time, I updated the system with:

 ```sh
 sudo apt update && sudo apt upgrade
 ```

-Afterwards, let's run [YABS](https://github.com/masonr/yet-another-bench-script), it's a benchmarking script that will tell us more about the system we're running and its capabilities:
+Afterwards I ran [YABS](https://github.com/masonr/yet-another-bench-script), which is a benchmarking script:

 ```sh
 curl -sL yabs.sh | bash